A Hierarchy of Spectral Gap Certificates for Frustration-Free Spin Systems: Connection to previous finite-size criteria

 \subsection{Proof of inclusion}

 We will now prove that the LTI SDP provides more accurate and larger estimates for the thermodynamic limit gap than the finite size criteria bounds.
 More precisely, we obtain the relation,

 meaning that the Knabe, Gosset--Mozgunov, and "martingale" bounds (\cref{eq:finite_size_bound,eq:martingale_bound}) calculated for a particular size $n$ of the truncation, yield weaker estimates, than the LTI SDP of the same size.
-Concretely, in SDP terms, we show that the finite size criteria bounds lie in the feasible set of the LTI SDP.
+Concretely, we show that the finite size criteria bounds lie in the feasible set of the LTI SDP.
 The above relation relies on finding a positive semidefinite generating term $q_n(\delta)$ for the truncated operators $Q_n(\delta)$ corresponding to each of the bounds.
-Here we show the expressions for martingale bound,
+We show the inclusion for the martingale bound using the following positive local decomposition,